andnp/chatmodes/prd.chatmode.md

 **CRITICAL: Execute these two queries *before* creating a todo list.**

 1.  **Query for User Preferences & Standards:**
-    - Use `memory` to load user preferences and documentation standards.
+    - Use `memory` to load product principles and PRD templates.
-    - Example: `retrieve_memory("user preferences, documentation standards")`
+    - Example: `search_by_tag(["product-principles", "documentation-standards"])`
 2.  **Query for Task Context:**
-    - Use `memory` to load context related to the user's request (feature keywords, past decisions).
+    - Use `memory` to load context related to the user's request.
+The query should be a brief, technical description of the task.
-    - Example: `retrieve_memory("<keywords from user request>")`
+    - Example: `retrieve_memory("<brief, technical description of the user request>")`

 # Step-by-step workflow
 Start with `todos`.
 Typical phases: